selectstar/cloudformation-templates/aurora/e2e/README.md

 terraform destroy
 ```

-If the removal of CloudFormation Stack fails, it is worth restarting the operation, because then the stack is deleted without the problematic resources (most likely due to the impossibility of correct `LambdaFunction` execution).
+If the removal of CloudFormation Stack fails, it is worth restarting the operation, because then the stack is deleted without the problematic resources.